-She photographs ‘behind the scenes’ photography which offers a documentary approach to the world which we do not see.
+She photographs behind-the-scenes photography, offering a documentary approach to the world we do not see.

 Hannah Morales hails from Manila, the most densely populated city in the world.
-She is a photojournalist, focusing on the workers and impoverished people of her home country.
+She is a photojournalist focused on her home country’s workers and impoverished people.

-The moments she captures remind us of the ‘dust bowl’ era, where Dorothea-Lange saw herself become a household name.
+The moments she captures remind us of the “dust bowl” era when Dorothea-Lange saw herself become a household name.

 Mauricio Lima is a freelance documentary photographer.
 His photographic journey takes him far and wide, following the struggles of daily life.

-He marched with Syrian refugees in Europe, captured the recent conflicts in Ukraine and even seen the lives of the Chiapas in Mexico.
+He marched with Syrian refugees in Europe.
+He captured the recent conflicts in Ukraine.
+And he even documented the lives of the Chiapas in Mexico.

 No one quite does aerial photography like George Steinmetz.
 He is slowly covering the world, one image at a time.

 He is a photographer for National Geographic and NY Times Magazine.
-His focus is creating an aerial perspective on climate change and global food supply.
+He focuses on creating an aerial perspective on climate change and global food supply.

-Robert Clark is a genius among many photographic styles.
-People, places and animals are his forte, but his still life is what grabbed my attention.
+Robert Clark is a genius in diverse photographic styles.
+People, places, and animals are his forte.
+But his still life is what grabbed my attention.

-He is a freelance photographer based in New York City, working with the world’s leading magazines, publishers and cutting edge advertising campaigns.
+He is a freelance photographer based in New York City.
+He has been working with the world’s leading magazines, publishers, and advertising campaigns.